 Is Your Toddler a Scaredy-Cat?

 It was storming today with tons of thunder and lightening.
 My kids have never been the fearful type; they are fiercely independent and require very little comforting.
 Until today.
-My older son woke up from his nap screaming, capsule inconsolable and scared of the thunder.
-He did eventually settle with the distraction of his humidifier, link but it took some time, cuddles and patience.
+My older son woke up from his nap screaming, inconsolable and scared of the thunder.
+He did eventually settle with the distraction of his humidifier, but it took some time, cuddles and patience.
 I guess we are now in the stage of fear and anxiety.

 It is entirely normal for toddlers to be fearful.
 Toddler fears are normal.
 Anxiety is a natural condition that helps us cope with threats in our environment.
 It protects us from danger.

 Toddlers are afraid of all sorts of things: the dark, monsters, thunder, bugs and animals.
 These fears will usually lesson over time, but there are a few things we can try to ease our toddlers’ fears.